 Several factors contribute to high parking rates in central business districts:

 - First, the lack of space puts pressure on the availability of parking slots.
-Providing parking space is expensive since it requires the setting of purposely designed facilities such as underground lots or parking towers.
+On-street parking is limited and actively discouraged.
+Providing parking spaces is expensive since it requires setting purposely designed facilities such as underground lots or parking towers.
 This is a standard land economics supply/demand issue.

-- Second, the demand for parking space is even higher in central areas with financial cities having higher parking rates than other cities, in part because of a larger pool of drivers able to afford personal parking spaces.
-London is the most expensive city in the world to park into, mainly because of the scarcity of parking space and because of the pronounced financial function of the city.
+- Second, the demand for parking spaces is even higher in central areas, with financial cities having higher parking rates than other cities, in part because of a larger pool of drivers able to afford personal parking spaces.
+London is the most expensive city in the world to park into, mainly because of the scarcity of parking spaces and because of the pronounced financial function of the city.

 - Third, regulatory constraints are more extensive in central areas, such as street and off-street parking restrictions, particularly their enforcement.
 This further places restrictions on the availability of parking spots.